askap-vast/dstools/README.md

 <a name="model-field"></a>
 ### Imaging and Self Calibration ###

-`dstools-create-field` is a script to image calibrated visibilities with WSclean and produce a model of sources in the field.
+`dstools-create-model` is a script to image calibrated visibilities with WSclean and produce a model of sources in the field.
 See the [WSclean documentation](https://wsclean.readthedocs.io/en/latest/) for further information on imaging modes and parameters.

 Run the script with
 ```